 - If you need an interpreter phone 119

-If you develop COVID symptoms whilst at school
+If a child develops COVID symptoms whilst at school we will contact you

-- Parent to access a test for their child immediately.
-Family members to self isolate until the result is confirmed.
+- Parent to access a PCR test for their child immediately.
+(If available)

 THANK YOU FOR YOUR HELP AT THIS DIFFICULT TIME.